Clermont State Historic Site: Burning and rebuilding

 In October 1777, British ships sailed upriver from New York City in support of General John Burgoyne who was north of Albany.
 That same force had already stormed two forts in the Hudson Highlands and burned Kingston, New York.
 Major General John Vaughan led a raiding party to Clermont and burned Livingston's home because of the family's role in the rebellion.
 Margaret Beekman Livingston rebuilt the family home between 1779 and 1782.

 Robert R. Livingston became the estate's most prominent resident.
 Chancellor Livingston administered the oath of office to President George Washington, became Secretary of Foreign Affairs, and negotiated the Louisiana Purchase.

-In 1793, Robert Livingston built a second mansion on the property—confusingly named "Clermont", it subsequently became known as both "Arryl House" and "Idele"—which burned in 1909.
+In 1793, Robert Livingston built a second mansion on the property, confusingly named "Clermont", which subsequently became known as both "Arryl House" and "Idele", which burned in 1909.
 The ruins of that house are still visible at the south end of the property.

-He also partnered with Robert Fulton in 1807, to create the first commercially successful steamboat on the Hudson River, the North River Steamboat (later known as the Clermont), which stopped at the house on its inaugural trip.
+He also partnered with Robert Fulton in 1807, to create the first commercially successful steamboat, the North River Steamboat, later known as the Clermont, which stopped at the house on its inaugural trip.

 The home's final Livingston owners were John Henry Livingston and his wife Alice.
 They added to the home and greatly valued the home's important historical role.

 Alice Livingston was responsible for creating many of the landscaped gardens that are continued to this day.
 Following John Henry's death, Alice turned the mansion and property over to the state in 1962 so that all the people of New York could experience it.